Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

+Fig.~\ref{fig:mse_loss} illustrates the decrease in MSE loss over the training process.
 During training, the MSE loss decreased from 0.5 to 0.46 over one million epochs.
-Even this seemingly small drop results in a significant difference in behavior, allowing the network to classify two similar frozen noise samples.
-Figs.~\ref{fig:response_0} and~\ref{fig:response_1} show the response of the network to input class~0 and input class~1 respectively.
+Despite the straightforward task, a small learning rate was necessary to provide stable learning in the face of the complex non-linear neuron model.
+Even this seemingly small reduction in loss value results in a significant improvement in behavior, allowing the network to classify two similar frozen noise samples.
+Fig.~\ref{fig:trained_net_response}a shows the response of the network to trained input samples.

 When the first noise pattern is presented to the network, neuron~0 (channel~0) exhibits high firing activity (164~Hz), while neuron~1 (channel~1) shows significantly lower activity (24~Hz), resulting in an FRR of 6.83.
 On the other hand, when the second noise pattern is presented, neuron~1 (channel~1) fires almost constantly (122~Hz), while neuron~0 (channel~0) remains quiet as intended (10~Hz), resulting in an FRR of 12.2.
 The clear distinction between the higher and lower firing rates demonstrates that the network is capable of distinguishing between the two input patterns.